HughP/MLKA/ReferencesAndLinks.md

 * **[keystrokeanalyzer](https://github.com/AlphaGit/keystrokeanalyzer)** keystroke analyzer
 * **[Keystrokes Logger](https://github.com/sushantkhurana/Win32-KeyStrokes): A dll and a consumer to record and log keystrokes in xml format.
 Win32

+* **[keyboardLayoutOptimizer](https://github.com/keyboardDrummer/keyboardlayoutoptimizer)**: This application can search for optimal keyboard layouts.
+It combines two pieces of information to evaluate a given keyboard layout:
+ * The first is a 'corpus', a body of text.
+This is the text that you want the keyboard layout to be optimal for.
+ * The second input of the algorithm is your 'typing style', which is the time it takes you to press two particular keyboard positions in sequence.

 ###Web Platform